benbranyon/radleysboo/wp-content/plugins/contact-form-plugin/readme.txt

 There is also a premium version of the plugin - <a href="http://bestwebsoft.com/plugin/captcha-pro/?k=45dcf2a5ccd70a7fc8606f8030730ac7">Captcha Pro</a>, allowing compatibility with BuddyPress (Registration form, Comments form, "Create a Group" form) and Contact Form 7.
 * <a href="http://wordpress.org/plugins/updater/">Updater</a> - This plugin updates WordPress core and the plugins to the recent versions.
 You can also use the auto mode or manual mode for updating and set email notifications.
 There is also a premium version of the plugin <a href="http://bestwebsoft.com/plugin/updater-pro/?k=982fae837f4c6e3b152183537448dbca">Updater Pro</a> with more useful features available.
 It can make backup of all your files and database before updating.
 Also it can forbid some plugins or WordPress Core update.
-* <a href="http://wordpress.org/plugins/contact-form-to-db/">Contact Form To DB</a> - This plugin is an exclusive add-on for the Contact Form plugin by BestWebSof.
+* <a href="http://wordpress.org/plugins/contact-form-to-db/">Contact Form To DB</a> - This plugin is an exclusive add-on for the Contact Form plugin by BestWebSoft.
 The plugin provides a unique opportunity to manage messages sent from your site via the contact form.
 Please pay attention, that this plugin is an add-on ONLY for Contact Form plugin by BestWebSoft, that's why it will not work with any other contact form plugins.
-There is also a premium version of the plugin <a href="http://bestwebsoft.com/plugin/updater-pro/?k=d7d962591b5be0ce6c27af778b1b36ee">Contact Form To DB Pro</a>, allowing to re-send and preiodically delete messages, manage attachments and get detailed support and answers to your questions.
+There is also a premium version of the plugin <a href="http://bestwebsoft.com/plugin/contact-form-to-db-pro/?k=d7d962591b5be0ce6c27af778b1b36ee">Contact Form To DB Pro</a>, allowing to re-send and preiodically delete messages, manage attachments and get detailed support and answers to your questions.
+* <a href="http://wordpress.org/plugins/contact-form-multi/">Contact Form Multi</a> - This plugin makes it possible to create and implement multiple contact forms on your site.
+It is also possible to set different parameters for different contact forms.
+Please note that this plugin is an exclusive add-on ONLY for Contact Form plugin by BestWebSoft and it will not work wothout it.
+Please make sure you've enabled Javascript, otherwise the plugin will not work.

 = Translation =

+* Afrikaans (af_ZA) (thanks to <a href="mailto:alducornelissen@gmail.com">Aldu</a>)
 * Belarusian (be_BY) (thanks to <a href="mailto:nullbsd@gmail.com">Sakałoŭ Alaksiej</a>)
 * European Portuguese (pt_PT) (thanks to <a href="mailto:cesarbsilva@gmail.com">César Silva</a>, www.clubetelemoveis.com )
 * Brazilian Portuguese (pt_BR) (thanks to <a href="mailto:brenojac@gmail.com">Breno Jacinto</a>, www.iconis.org.br, <a href="mailto:wordpress@djio.com.br">DJIO</a>, www.djio.com.br)
 * Catalan (ca) (thanks to <a href="mailto:kenneth@snollocer.net">Kenneth</a>)
 * Chinese (zh_CN) (thanks to <a href="mailto:kplam@qq.com">kplam</a>)
 * Dutch (nl_NL) (thanks  to <a href="mailto:ronald@hostingu.nl">HostingU, Ronald Verheul</a>, Jan Boeijink, <a href="mailto:info@katchy.nl">Dorine Kat-Stronck</a>)
+* Estonian (et) (thanks to <a href="mailto:feliks@veebimeister.com">Feliks</a>, www.veebimeister.com)
 * Finnish (fi) (thanks to <a href="mailto:mikrotuki@sisuaxles.com">Mikrotuki</a>)
 * French (fr_FR) (thanks to Alain Thomas and Vincent Cibelli and Capronnier Luc)
+* German (de_DE) (thanks to <a href="mailto:private18@web.de">Alex</a>)
 * Hungarian (hu_HU) (thanks to <a href="mailto:karcsi1978@gmail.com">Karoly Kovacs</a>)
 * Italian (it_IT) (thanks to Gianluca Di Carlo, <a href="mailto:marco@blackstudio.it">Marco</a>)
 * Japanese (ja) (thanks to Foken)